awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-enabling-container-services-custom-domains.md

    If you have no certificates, then you must first create an SSL/TLS certificate for your domains, and then validate it, before you can attach it to your container service\.
 For more information, see [Creating SSL/TLS certificates for your Amazon Lightsail container services](amazon-lightsail-creating-container-services-certificates.md)\.

 1. In the dropdown menu that appears, select a valid certificate for the domains that you want to use with your container service\.
-![\[Choosing a custom domain for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/container-service-custom-domains-picker.png)
+![\[Choosing a custom domain for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/container-service-custom-domains-picker.png)

 1. Choose the domains for the selected certificate that you want to use with your container service\.
-![\[Choosing a custom domain for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/container-service-custom-domains-picker-checkbox.png)
+![\[Choosing a custom domain for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/container-service-custom-domains-picker-checkbox.png)

 1. Choose **Attach**\.
 After a few moments, traffic for the domain that you selected will begin to be accepted by your container service\.
 **Important**
 If you haven't already done so, modify the DNS of your domain to route traffic for your domain to your container service\.
-For more information, see [Pointing your domains to your Amazon Lightsail container services](amazon-lightsail-point-domain-to-container-service.md)\.
+For more information, see [Routing traffic for a domain in Amazon Lightsail to a Lightsail container service](amazon-lightsail-point-domain-to-container-service.md) or [Routing traffic for a domain in Route 53 to an Amazon Lightsail container service](amazon-lightsail-route-53-alias-record-for-container-service.md)\.

    If you already added the DNS records to the DNS of your domain, then open a new browser window and browse to the custom domain that you enabled for your container service\.
 The application that is running on your container service, if any, should load\.